coilhq/mucoa/README.md

 The Scheme Participant Fee account has been credited with `20` units.

 #### Scheme Extends Liquidity as Sign-on Bonus:
 The Scheme provides a 9.1% bonus on liquidity for a first time deposit.
+In this example, the bonus is a function of the initial collateral deposit amount (i.e. 110 * 9.1% = 10).

-The bonus is based on the participant deposit amount.
+The Scheme enforces rules to ensure that participants enjoy the extension of liquidity, as a benefit, without being able to withdraw the bonus as funds from the Scheme.

 ```
 DR Participant A Signup Bonus                    10